vproxy-tools/panama-native-interface/README.md

   This shouldn't be a problem because there's very rare chance that you would run Java on a 32bit platform.
 * When you throw an exception from native code, you should ensure that the exception type name char array does not require releasing.
-* Only primitive types or custom types can be used to generate arrays, and the arrays can only be 1 dimension.
+* Only primitive types or `MemorySegment` or custom types can be used to generate arrays, and the arrays can only be 1 dimension.
 To use 2 or more dimension arrays, the only way to achieve this is to calculate the array length and use 1 dimension array instead.